eonfluxor/kron/README.md

 ### Satic vs Instance

 You can use the provided static functions.
-Internally the class manages 3 singletons to prevent key collisions between the three different modes:
+Internally **Delay** manages 4 singletons to prevent key collisions between the different modes:

 ```
 //Debouncer
 Delay.debounce

+//Debouncing Last
 Delay.debounceLast

 //Idle